kubernetes-sigs/cluster-api-provider-azure/docs/releasing.md

  - Fast-forward the release branch to the selected commit.
 Always release from the release branch and not from master!
    - `git fetch upstream`
    - `git merge --ff-only upstream/master`
  - Create tag with git
    - `export RELEASE_TAG=v0.4.6` (the tag of the release to be cut)
    - `git tag -s ${RELEASE_TAG} -m "${RELEASE_TAG}"`
 	 - -s creates a signed tag, you must have a GPG key [added to your GitHub account](https://docs.github.com/en/enterprise/2.16/user/github/authenticating-to-github/generating-a-new-gpg-key)
    - `git push upstream ${RELEASE_TAG}`
+ - Update the file `metadata.yaml` if is a major or minor release
  - `make release` from repo, this will create the release artifacts in the `out/` folder
  - To install the `release-notes` tool, see https://github.com/kubernetes/release/blob/master/cmd/release-notes/README.md
  - Export GITHUB_TOKEN
  - Run the release-notes tool with the appropriate commits.
 Commits range from the first commit after the previous release to the new release commit.
   ```
   release-notes --github-org kubernetes-sigs --github-repo cluster-api-provider-azure \
   --start-sha 1cf1ec4a1effd9340fe7370ab45b173a4979dc8f  \
   --end-sha e843409f896981185ca31d6b4a4c939f27d975de
   ```
  - Manually format and categorize the release notes

 ## Promote image to prod repo
  Promote image
  - Images are built by the [post push images job](https://testgrid.k8s.io/sig-cluster-lifecycle-cluster-api-provider-azure#post-cluster-api-provider-azure-push-images)
  - Create a PR in https://github.com/kubernetes/k8s.io to add the image and tag
    - Example PR: https://github.com/kubernetes/k8s.io/pull/1030/files
  - Location of image: https://console.cloud.google.com/gcr/images/s-staging-cluster-api-azure/GLOBAL/cluster-api-azure-controller?rImageListsize=30

 ## Release in GitHub
  Create the GitHub release in the UI
  - Create a draft release in GitHub and associate it with the tag that was created
  - Copy paste the release notes